MattOpen/moTimeline/README.md

 //shuffleSpeed: 200,	//disabled
 //gutter: 0,			//disabled
 ```

 take a look at index.html in this repo, how to use css and js.

 ##updates and version
+###v 0.9.50
+* removed a lot of garbage code
+* now work with every selector, instead of only $('ul.mo-timeline > li'), but you have to provide an unordered list
+* removed a bug with window resize function, not refreshing list
+* add a new test site to this repo under examples\mattopen

+##updates and version
+###v 0.9.47
+* minor bugfix in position calculation in webkit browser

 ###v 0.9.46
 * minor bugfix in position calculation in webkit browser